Can Foreigners Get a Mortgage in Japan? (2026 Guide)

 The short version

-- Permanent residents (永住者) and those married to Japanese nationals — treated much like Japanese citizens; the widest access to normal mortgage rates.
+• Permanent residents (永住者) and those married to Japanese nationals: treated much like Japanese citizens, with the widest access to normal mortgage rates.

 Why akiya buyers usually skip the mortgage entirely